Netflix/metaflow-nflx-extensions/README.md

   - in specifying packages, environment markers are not supported.

 ### Additional documentation
-For additional documentation, please refer to the docs/ folder which contains more detailed documentation.
+For additional documentation, please refer to the [documentation](https://github.com/Netflix/metaflow-nflx-extensions/blob/main/docs/conda.md) which contains more detailed documentation.

 ### Technical details
 This section dives a bit more in the technical aspects of this implementation.